 EXPORT LICENCE FAQs

 Can I renew my export licence?

 No, you can only apply for new export licence.
-The procedure and processing time will still be the same.
+The procedure and processing time are the same.

 When should I apply for export licence?